-Besides this, the packaging must pass testing according to protocol US CFR 1700.20.
+Besides this, the packaging must pass testing according to protocol F=1 US CFR 1700.20.
 To qualify as primary packaging, all packaging parts should stay connected after each time they are opened by the consumer.
 Locked4Kids meets these requirements; all packaging components stay firmly connected each time the user opens and recloses the packaging, making it certified child resistant packaging.
 Read more about our prestigious awards.

 To become certified, different sizes of Locked4Kids cartons were tested by the testing facilities of BVI in Belgium, an ISO 17025 certified institute.
 Tests with children usually took place at nursery schools and playgrounds and involved between 50 and 200 children per test.
 In isolated groups of 2, children were instructed to try to open the packaging; they were even allowed to use their teeth if they wanted to.
 After this, they had 5 minutes to open the packaging, without any instructions.